Vacuum Infusion (VI)

 DESIGN - ENGINEER - master - mould - manufacture

 Low processing temps allow the use of cheaper tooling – this is particularly significant for short production runs where the cost of tooling is a major part of the cost of the finished item.
-High temp performance of finished parts can be achieved with post demould curing if required.
+High temperature performance of finished parts can be achieved with post demould curing.

 MAINTAINING FINISH OVER A PRODUCTION RUN